17 Historic Main Streets to Visit in the Sacramento Region - Updatedin Folsom, Placerville, Platform And Feature Updates

 Given that our company tagline is "Main Street for the 21st Century" and that we're located in Folsom, CA with our roots in Placerville we thought it'd be a great opportunity to quickly highlight the many wonderful Main Streets in the Sacramento region.

 Get out and explore the great, historic main streets, downtowns, and historic districts that we have around us in the Sacramento-region.
+There are a lot of cute and historic towns near Sacramento as well as great local business improvement districts.

-Looking for more main street?
+Looking for more Main Streets?

 Are you involved with your local Main Street/Downtown, Chamber or another local group?